Dallas Tamaira: Career

-Dallas' style is greatly influenced by Bill Withers.
-Tamaira was awarded Best Vocalist at the bNet NZ Music Awards 2005.
+Tamaira formed the music duo Bongmaster with Chris Faiumu, with whom he formed Fat Freddy's Drop in 1999.
+The band self-released their breakthrough debut album, Based on a True Story, in 2005.
+Tamaira was awarded Best Vocalist at the bNet NZ Music Awards the same year.
 He made the comic strip on the cover and sleeve of Fat Freddy's Drop's EP Hope for a Generation (2004).